sridharraj240/sridharraj240/README.md

-- 👋 Hi, I’m @sridharraj240
+- 👋 Hi, I’m @sridhar
-- 👀 I’m interested in CIP DESIGN
+- 👀 I’m interested in ChIP DESIGN
 - 🌱 I’m currently learning MEMORIES
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...